adam-ard/organic-markdown/README.md

 # Reference Arguments

-Expanding on Donald Knuth's idea, and to make it a little easier to reuse code blocks, in organic markdown you can pass arguments to a literate refs.
+Expanding on Donald Knuth's idea, and to make it a little easier to reuse code blocks, in organic markdown you can pass arguments to literate refs.
 For example, say we would like to reuse the scaffolding we built above for any source files with main in it, we can pull this code block (and some explanation) into it's own file, and call it